jagadish594/ChatApp/README.md

 This Chat application is built using NodeJS, Create-React-App, Redux, Redux-Saga and basic HTML/CSS

 ### 2. Serving your app
 By default, you can run `npm start` to run your app, serving the files from `/public`.
-You can, however, change this to whatever you want!
-Just make sure you document the changes somewhere so we can run this.

 ### 3. Running the api server
-We have provided a simple api server for you.
 You can run `npm run api-server` to start it.

 ## Instructions
 a) Point your browser at http://localhost:3000/ to got to login page